- Compliance

 What Are the Notification Requirements Under ESTA?

 Employees might be required to provide advance notice not to exceed seven days prior to using earned sick time for foreseeable events.
-If not foreseeable, an employee might have to give notification as soon as practicable.
-Employees using more than three consecutive days of accrued earned sick time might be required to provide reasonable documentation for the purpose of use in a timely manner, but the employer who requires it is responsible for paying any out-of-pocket expenses the employee incurs getting the documentation.
+If not foreseeable, an employee has to give notice as soon as practicable.
+Employees using more than three consecutive days of accrued earned sick time might be required to provide reasonable documentation for the purpose of use within 15 days of their employer’s request, but the employer who requires it is responsible for paying any out-of-pocket expenses the employee incurs getting the documentation.

-There are penalties for noncompliance, including a $1,000 administrative fine for employers who fail to provide earned sick time.
-An employer who willingly violates the posting requirements is subject to a $100 administrative fine for each separate violation.
+There are penalties for noncompliance, including a civil penalty equal to eight (8) times an employee’s normal hourly wage for employers who fail to provide earned sick time and a $1,000 administrative fine for employers who take retaliatory action against current or former employees.
+An employer who willingly violates the notice or posting requirements is subject to a. administrative fine of not more than $100 for each separate violation.

 Looking Forward